Join us for an embodied book club

 I first met Meggan Watterson around the time her first book Reveal: A Sacred Manual for Getting Spiritually Naked came out in 2013.
 As a Harvard-trained feminist theologian, she realized in sharing her own journey there are many others who long for a spirituality that encourages embodiment rather than denies it, that inspires them to abandon their fears but never themselves, and to be led by the audacious and fiercely loving voice of truth inside them.
 Meggan's books are unique from a theology perspective, because they make space for the self, for the personal lived experience.
 I'll always remember the first meal we shared and the feeling inside of myself that I could be all of me.
 Every time I read her words or share a conversation, I continue to feel this invitation to become more myself.

-When I attended Meggan's book release party this week for "The Girl Who Baptized Herself: How a Lost Scripture About a Saint Named Thecla Reveals the Power of Knowing Our Worth," I noticed how the story of Thecla and the lion coincided with Leo season and the new moon in Leo.
-I noticed how because Meggan's words were from the center of her self, because in a field of theology, where there was intentional erasure of the feminine voice, she was committed to bringing Thecla's story to us now.
-I wonder where it meets you?
-How can Thecla's story be a map for your own reclamation of power and worth?
-And do you want to explore it together?
+When I attended Meggan's book release party for "The Girl Who Baptized Herself: How a Lost Scripture About a Saint Named Thecla Reveals the Power of Knowing Our Worth," I noticed how the story of Thecla and the lion resonated with Leo season and a new moon in Leo.
+I noticed how because Meggan’s words arose from the center of her being, in a field of theology marked by the intentional erasure of the feminine voice, she remained deeply committed to bringing Thecla’s story to us now.

 The book is a map of how a woman who lived almost 2000 years ago overcame her fate and invoked her own divine will, called back her own power and had the audacity to live her own life in alignment with her soul.